 - Ideal for marketers who use internal bidding or LTV models

-Keep in mind, with this strategy, it doesn’t control the cost per action you see in reporting.
+Keep in mind, with this strategy, doesn’t control the cost per action you see in reporting.
 It will also require more frequent bid changes.

 Opt for lowest cost bidding if…